nguyenthuyt/crypto_arbitrage/README.md

 - First, identify whether NaN or missing values exist, by typing `df.isnull().sum()`.
 If NaN values exist, type `df.dropna()` to drop all NaN values.

--Second, if non-numerical values exist within a numerical dataset such as a dollar sign in the "Close" price column, then use the str.replace function to remove the dollar signs from the values in the Close column. `df.loc[:,'Close'].str.replace("$","")`
+- Second, if non-numerical values exist within a numerical dataset such as a dollar sign in the "Close" price column, then use the str.replace function to remove the dollar signs from the values in the Close column. `df.loc[:,'Close'].str.replace("$","")`

--Third, type `df.dtypes` to confirm whether numercal values are assigned the incorrect data type such as the "Close" column set as an object.
-Convert the data type of the Close column to a float by typing `df.[:,"Close"].astype`.
+- Third, type `df.dtypes` to confirm whether numercal values are assigned the incorrect data type such as the "Close" column set as an object.
+Convert the data type of the "Close" column to a float by typing `df.[:,"Close"].astype`.

--Finally, review the data for duplicated values by typing `df.duplicated().sum()` and drop them if necessary by typing `df.drop_duplicates()`.
+- Finally, review the data for duplicated values by typing `df.duplicated().sum()` and drop them if necessary by typing `df.drop_duplicates()`.

  - Repeat the steps, as needed.